CONNECTING OUR COMMUNITY TO THE CLASSROOM

 GCSF funds help facilitate programs for students of all ages and interests, including prepping for kindergarten, mentoring, STEM collaborations, anti-bullying education and many other programs.

-Dan Leary serves as the Vice President.
+Dan Leary serves as President.
 He is vested in the success of G-C Schools and his community.
 Having lived in Greenfield for most of his life (all but four years), Dan notes that service on this is a great way to be involved within his community, public education and building positive relationships connecting community members to the classroom.

 Rob Caird is a lifelong resident of Greenfield, graduating from Greenfield-Central in 2008.
 He serves as Secretary and has been involved with the Foundation since 2017 on the Donor Development and Planned Giving committees.
 Rob is a wealth advisor at GBC Wealth Management.
 In addition to his involvement with GCSF, he is also on the Rotary Club of Greenfield Board of Directors as Secretary and on the Work Ethic Certificate advisory board.
 Rob’s wife, Gina, is a teacher at Weston Elementary, and they have one daughter, Emersyn.